PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/Week2Day4.md

 ## DataLab preparation (Week 2, DataLab 2):

 - [ ] Upload the outline of your 'AI in Science Fiction' presentation to your GitHub Classroom repository.
+Make sure to include the relevant Taxonomy of AI domains, and subdomains for your chosen AI topic.

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #8a6d3b;; background-color: #fcf8e3; border-color: #faebcc;">
 Note: When you are finished with the independent study material, and still have some time left, try to apply your newly gained knowledge to the Creative Brief.